knpuniversity/php-beginner-series/knpu/episode3/object-oriented-intro.rst

 To talk to the database, we first open a connection using a *class* called ``PDO``.
 This returns an object, which we set to the ``$pdo`` variable.
-We haven't talked about classes or objects yet, but it's not important for you to understand them yet.
+We haven't talked about classes or objects yet, but it's not important for you to understand them.
 Just know that an *object* is another PHP data type.
 So in addition to strings, numbers, arrays and booleans, we have objects.
 We'll learn a little about them now, and a lot more in future episodes.